Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Derivation of the asymptotic size of the minimum eigenvalue of the STLOG

-We derive Proposition~\ref{prop:STLOGasymptotics} in this appendix.
+This appendix provides the derivation of Proposition~\ref{prop:STLOGasymptotics}.
 This asymptotic result relates the STLOG in Eq.~\eqref{eq:stlogExpr} to the local observability index~\(r_*\)~\eqref{eq:rstardef} defined as a bridge to rank-testing observability in Sec.~\ref{sec:observabilityAnalysis}.
 We consider a fixed operating point of the system \((\mathbf{x}, \mathbf{u})\), and adopt several inessential simplifications.
 Specifically, we set $\boldsymbol{\Sigma} = \mathbf{1}$, and simply denote the order-$r$ STLOG from Eq.~\eqref{eq:stlogExpr} by $\mathbf{W}^{(r)}$ without the subscript $\boldsymbol{\Sigma}^{-1}$.